 Elsie: Yes.
 I would like to say that this is not something that a woman can do alone.
 You have to have a community of women who understand what you are going through, what your experiences are, who, through your experiences and training can validate you and help you to make sense of this.
 My Christian counselor had encouraged me to get into a community–which I could not find, by the way.
 There were none in my local community.
 There wasn’t anything around me.

-When I found BTR and went to the Facebook page first, I discovered numerous women who were having the same experience I was having…some having separated and moved on, some fully healed, some in the process of healing, some just starting out…But collectively there is a unified understanding that fit.
+In the Betrayal Trauma Recovery group, I discovered numerous women who were having the same experience I was having…some having separated and moved on, some fully healed, some in the process of healing, some just starting out…But collectively there is a unified understanding that fit.
 It fit my circumstances.
 It gave me a place to go where I knew whatever I would say concerning these circumstances would be well received and understood because the women in the group were experiencing the same things.

 Elsie: I agree.
 I encourage any woman out there who has the financial means to do so to contribute, to donate to BTR.
 This organization is truly a help and God-blessed.